la2050/archive/_projects/2016/inglewood-speaks-young-podcasters-discover-la2050s-homegrown-heroes.md

   replicating across Los Angeles, we believe that this project will make LA the best place for youth to learn and become civically-engaged citizen journalists.
+Please explain how you will define and measure success for your project.​: >- This project aims to 1) Develop and pilot a citizen journalism curriculum that is replicable and 2) Increase student knowledge, technical skills, and confidence in communicating using a variety of mediums.
+We will measure success based on the following:

+  Percent of students who gain a thorough understanding of all the steps involved in producing a podcast

+  Percent of students who report increased skill and confidence using technology

+  Percent of students who improve their writing skills

+  Percent of students who report a deeper understanding of how different organizations are working to improve the lives of Angelenos and the importance of civic responsibility

+  Percent of students who report a deeper understanding of how to find resources to meet a variety of needs

+  Production of 20 podcasts

+  Development and implementation of a pilot curriculum that can be replicated in classrooms across Los Angeles

+  Teacher satisfaction with rigor of lessons

+  Interviewee satisfaction with experience

+  We will administer pre and post surveys to students to assess skills, knowledge, and understanding of issues.
+We will use progress toward mastery data from Mozi to understand the impact on their writing skills.
+We will gather teacher and interviewee feedback through one-on-one discussions.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/inglewood-speaks-young-podcasters-discover-la2050s-homegrown-heroes/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5493116165741-team88.jpg
 organization_name: 'Core Innovate, Inc. & Century Academy for Excellence'